delight-im/PHP-Auth/README.md

 $url = 'https://www.example.com/reset_password?selector=' . \urlencode($selector) . '&token=' . \urlencode($token);
 ```

+If the default lifetime of the password reset requests does not work for you, you can use the third parameter of `Auth#forgotPassword` to specify a custom interval in seconds after which the requests should expire.

 #### Step 2 of 3: Verifying an attempt

 As the next step, users will click on the link that they received.
 Extract the selector and token from the URL.